KaiNorberg/PatchworkOS/README.md

 delete mydir:recur
 ```

-There are also other utils available that work as expected, for example `stat` and `link`.
+There are other utils available that work as expected, for example `stat` and `link`.

 ## Everything is a File